craigermcgreger/NTCIP_8008/docs/maintainer-responsibilities.md

 !!! note
     It is important to set expectations as to how fast maintenance issues are likely to be addressed.
-This timline might vary considerably across ITS open-source projects and during teh lifetime of any one project (e.g., there are often periods of moew active development and less active development).
+This timeline might vary considerably across ITS open-source projects and during teh lifetime of any one project (e.g., there are often periods of more active development and less active development).

-The maintainer **should** set up [GitHub Actions](https://docs.github.com/en/actions) to automate responses that welcomes each new contributor and provides an estimated time by which the issue triage or PR review can be expected
+The maintainer **should** set up [GitHub Actions](https://docs.github.com/en/actions) to automate responses that welcome each new contributor and provide an estimated time by which the issue triage or PR review can be expected

 !!! note